2018 Preakness Stakes odds: Justify is favorite

 The 143nd running of the Preakness Stakes will take place on Saturday, May 19 from the Pimlico Race Course in Baltimore, Maryland.

-Kentucky Derby winner Justify is the favorite at the 1 3⁄16 mile dirt track.
+Kentucky Derby winner Justify is the favorite at the 1 3⁄16 mile dirt track, despite a mini-controversy surrounding surrounding scratches after the Derby.

 Justify's win at the Derby was the first time in 136 years that a colt who didn't race as a two-year-old won the Derby, breaking the Curse of Apollo.

-The weather for Satirday is calling for thunderstorms in the morning with the rain possibly continuing into the early evening.
+The weather for Saturday is calling for thunderstorms in the morning with the rain possibly continuing into the early evening.
+The Kentucky Derby had similar wet conditions.

 The Preakness is followed by the Belmont Stakes on June 9.